 Approximate Power Costs

 Power costs vary widely throughout the United States; it is therefore difficult to provide an exact cost for every locality at any given moment.
-Using the average cost per kilowatt-hour, however, it's possible to get an idea of how much it would cost to operate either a hot plate or an electric burner for a month (this cost averaged out to just over 12 cents per kWh for the period between January and July 2011, according to the U.S. Energy Information Administration).
-For the examples given above, the cost to operate a hot plate or a single small burner for a month is about $4.40.
-Operating a medium-sized burner for a month would cost up to about $6.60, whereas a large burner would cost about $9 to operate.
+Using the average cost per kilowatt-hour (kWh) for a certain location, however, it's possible to get an idea of how much it would cost to operate either a hot plate or an electric burner for a month.